tubic/Nmix/README.md

 python test.py -i ./dataset/U/test.csv -o ./generic_test_U.csv
 ```

-These commands will test the performance of Nmix-Specific and Nmix-Generic, outputting the predictions and performance metrics for each nucleotide.
+These commands will test the performance of Nmix-Specific and Nmix-Generic, outputting the predictions and performance metrics for each subset.

 # Citation